FEC Approves N459bn Contracts for Transportation Ministry, NDLEA Personnel’s Barracks

 According to him, the revision became necessary because of the need to have improved seeds.

-“So, this revision seeks to conform with global best practice in yield.
-Our farmers must have access to best quality seeds that have been fortified; seeds that can produce the yield that will be worth their while; seeds that can produce again; the produce that can compete in the world market.
+“So, this revision, seek to conform with global best practice in yield.
+Our farmers must have access to best quality seeds that have been fortified, seeds that can produce the yield that will be worth their while, seeds that can produce again, the produce that can compete in the world market.
 This is the basis for this particular policy.

 “The implementing agency is the National Agricultural Seed Council of Nigeria.
-The same agency works with the department within the ministry; also works with other agencies and MDAs that are also involved in some ways with agriculture; works with civil society organization, international agencies.
+The same agency works with the department within the Ministry, also work with other agencies and MDAs that are also involved in some ways with agriculture, work with civil society organisation, international agencies.

 “Nigeria every year holds summit that we call Seed Connect.
 This is an international summit that discusses and focuses on improvement development in seeds from around the globe.
 So, seeds are really very important, very critical.
 As you all know, the agric sector form a great part of the GDP of this country and all that we focus on small holder farmers.